A JOURNAL OF THE SOCIETY FOR EPIDEMIOLOGY AND MICROBIOLOGY OF THE CZECH MEDICAL ASSOCIATION OF J.E. PURKYNĚ

 The journal includes the following regular columns: original article (about 12 manuscript pages), review article (about 20 manuscript pages), short communication (not more than six manuscript pages, unstructured summary of not more than 10 lines, not more than one to two tables or figures, and not more than 10 references), news, notification, personal communication (not more than three manuscript pages), and book review (not more than three manuscript pages).

 An original article should be structured as follows: Introduction, Material and Methods, Results, Discussion, Conclusions, and References.
 An original article, a review article, and a short communication should contain an abstract which should be as concise as possible and written in the third person, using as few abbreviations and acronyms as possible.
 When an abbreviation or acronym appears for the first time, it should be written out in full and followed by the abbreviation in parentheses.
 The abstract of an original article should be structured as follows: Aim, Material and Methods, Results, and Conclusions.
 The abstract of a short communication of not more than 10 lines should be unstructured.
 Each abstract should be followed by 3-5 keywords.

 The authors are encouraged to use state-of-the-art tools for both national and international literature retrieval and to comment on their results.

-Manuscripts submitted to the Editorial Board should be written using the MS WORD FOR WINDOWS text processor in the12-point Times New Roman font, 1.5 spaced, and in A4 format.
+Manuscripts submitted to the Editorial Board should be written using the MS WORD FOR WINDOWS text processor in the12-point Times New Roman font, 1.5 spaced, numbering of lines, and in A4 format.
 It is recommended to use the MS WORD spell checker.
 Taxonomic names should be in italics, and emphasized text should be bolded.
 In the binominal names of species, the genus is written in full when it is first used (e.g., Escherichia coli) and then is abbreviated to an initial (e.g. E. coli).